 Ethical leadership: A subset of the authenthic leadership group, these leaders have a vested interest on the ethics surrounding the business that they do.
 By setting a set of ethics and having their followers also follow these ethics, ethical leaders stand out in the murky business world as do-gooders, that they always mean well in their business and their customers have nothing to worry about.
 Mahatma Gandhi and Winston Churchill are some age old ethical leaders.

 Servant leadership: The last kind of leadership explored in this leadership exploration, is the servant leadership.
-These leaders goes beyond their own interest and focuses on their followers to grow.
+They go beyond their own interest and focuses on their followers to grow.
 The focus is on the development and growth of the individuals that follow the servant leaders.